Lellolxs/Lellolxs/README.md

 - 👋 Hi, I’m @Lellolxs, but you can call me Peter.
-- 👀 I’m interested in => Web development, and maybe girls too...
+- 👀 I’m interested in Web development, and maybe girls too...
-- 🌱 I’m currently learning => a lot.
+- 🌱 I’m currently learning.. a lot.
-- 💞️ I’m looking to collaborate on => Well... nothing?
-- 📫 How to reach me => You dont, if you dont know me personally.
+- 📫 How do you reach me?
+You dont.

 <!---
 Lellolxs/Lellolxs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.